maxer137/arrow-neural-network/README.md

 # arrow-neural-network

-a neural network program which learn how to shoot at a target
+this is my first neural network project.

+feel free to make changes and inprove on the project